Quantco/datajudge/docs/source/examples/example_twitch.rst

     df_v1.to_sql("twitch_v1", engine, schema="public", if_exists="replace")

-Once the tables are stored in a database, we can actually write a ``Datajudge`` specification against them.
+Once the tables are stored in a database, we can actually write a ``datajudge`` specification against them.
 But first, we'll have a look at what the data roughly looks like by investigating a random sample of four rows: